-There are a lot of advantages to being self-employed and working from home, but there are also some downsides, like a lack of social interaction and distractions available at home.
+There are a lot of advantages to being self-employed and working from home like making entrepreneur friends.
+However, there are also some downsides, like a lack of social interaction and distractions available at home.

 Setting a time to meet up with two or three friends once a week who are also entrepreneurs can make a world of difference in both your life and your business.